IPQow/lastfmnowplayingwidget/README.md

 3. **Include the widget in your streaming software:**

     - Add a new browser source in OBS (or any streaming software).
-    - Set the URL to the path where the `nowplaying.html` file is hosted or saved locally, like `file:///path/to/your/widget/nowplaying.html` *(e.g. file:///C:/Users/IPQow/Downloads/lastfmnowplayingwidget/ipq.html).*
+    - Set the URL to the path where the `nowplaying.html` file is hosted or saved locally, like `file:///path/to/your/widget/nowplaying.html` *(e.g. file:///C:/Users/IPQow/Downloads/lastfmnowplayingwidget/nowplaying.html).*
-    - Set the dimensions to a `Height: 70px` and `Width: 500px` *(260px is the defaut width but as the widget dynamically adjusts the size of the container to the width of the song, you should leave some room, I have it at 500 and it hasn't reached there but you can set it to whatever number you want)* .
+    - Set the dimensions to a `Height: 70px` and `Width: 500px` *(260px is the default width but as the widget dynamically adjusts the size of the container to the width of the song, you should leave some room, I have it at 500 and it hasn't reached there but you can set it to whatever number you want)* .

 ## Screenshots